insure logo

 3. Contact an assessor to evaluate the damage and how much the repairs will cost.

-Even though some instances of water damage are not covered by homeowners insurance, you can still make sure you are financially protected.
-For starters, regularly maintaining your home and repairing any damages as soon as they occur can prevent water damage altogether.
+Avoiding water damage to your home is the best way to prevent out-of-pocket costs not covered by home insurance.
+Regularly maintaining your home and repairing any damages as soon as they occur can prevent water damage altogether.

 For example, homeowners insurance does not cover groundwater seepage.
 You can protect your basement from flooding by regularly inspecting the foundation of your home to ensure it is solid.